faster-cpython/benchmarking-public/results/bm-20230704-3.13.0a0-80f1c6c/bm-20230704-pythonperf2-x86_64-python-80f1c6c49b4cd2bf698e-3.13.0a0-80f1c6c-vs-3.10.4.md

 | coverage                 | 64.0 ms                                                      | 87.5 ms: 1.37x slower                                                       |
 | Geometric mean           | (ref)                                                        | 1.26x faster                                                                |
 Ignored benchmarks (17) of results/bm-20220323-3.10.4-9d38120/bm-20220323-pythonperf2-x86_64-python-v3.10.4-3.10.4-9d38120.json: 2to3, aiohttp, chameleon, django_template, flaskblogging, genshi_text, genshi_xml, gunicorn, html5lib, pylint, sqlalchemy_declarative, sqlalchemy_imperative, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift

+# HPT report

+- Reliability score: 100.00% likely to be faster
+- 90% likely to have a speedup of 1.23x
+- 95% likely to have a speedup of 1.22x
+- 99% likely to have a speedup of 1.20x